 10) Committee Reports

-Councillor Danny Hill read the building permits report for the month of January 2019.
+Councillor Danny Hill read the building permit report for the month of November.

 Year Permits Construction Value Year to Date

 2019 11 $848,531 $ 8,309,535

 11.1 Motion to Award Tender – Metal Roofing at 7578 Highway 1, Meteghan

 A tender was issued for a new metal roof for the office building at the Ecoparc, located at 7578 Highway 1 in Meteghan.
 The tender closed on December 6, 2019.
 Two bids were received.
 Upon review of the bids, the CAO and staff are recommending that Council accept the bid from Shep-Com Construction Ltd. in the amount of $27,896 plus HST.
 Council agreed and passed the following motion:

 MOVED BY Councillor Hector Thibault and SECONDED BY Councillor Yvon LeBlanc that the Council for the Municipality of the District of Clare award the tender for the installation of metal roofing at 7578 Highway 1 Meteghan, to Shep-Com Construction Ltd. in the amount of $27,896 plus HST.